CODEX ARCANUM — CIPHERS

 1854 AD — Charles Wheatstone / Lord Playfair

-Invented by Wheatstone but championed (and named after) Lord Playfair, who promoted it to the British Foreign Office.
-It was the first cipher to encrypt pairs of letters (digraphs) rather than single letters, defeating simple frequency analysis.
-The British used it in WWI and Australia employed it in WWII.
-A keyword fills a 5×5 grid (I and J share a cell); letter pairs are enciphered by their geometric relationship within the grid — same row shifts right, same column shifts down, otherwise swap corners of the rectangle they form.
+This cipher was invented by Charles Wheatstone but named after Lord Playfair, understandable.
+Actually though it is because he got the British Foreign Office to use it.
+It was the first cipher to encrypt letter pairs digraphs instead of single letters to defeat frequency analysis.
+The British used it in WWI and Australia used it in WWII.
+A keyword fills a 5×5 grid (I and J share a box cause 25 letters 5*5).
+Letter pairs are enciphered by their geometric relationship with the grid.
+In the same row you shift right, in the same column you shift down, each letter takes the other letter’s column while staying in its own row.

 KEYWORD: